102092/102092.github.io/content/posts/database/how-to-use-explain-keyword.md

 ---
 author: Han
-title: Explain 사용에 대한 이해
+title: How to use EXPLAIN in mysql
 date: 2021-06-16
 description: A brief guide to how to use explain
 tags: ['mysql']